himurali/questdb.io/blog/2020-11-26-why-timeseries-data.md

 ---
 title:
-  What is time-series data, and why are we building a time-series database (TSDB)?
+  What is Active Mobility  data, and why are we building a Active Mobility database and trends in Active Mobility ?
 author: Nicolas Hourcard
 author_title: Co-founder & CEO, QuestDB
 author_url: https://github.com/tris0laris